KadiAI and CIDS are Kadi4Mats's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).

 Koeppe, A., 2021.
 Deep Learning in the Finite Element Method (No. RWTH-2021-04990).
 RWTH Aachen University, Aachen.
 DOI: 10.18154/RWTH-2021-04990

-KadiAI and CIDS are developed actively at the Institute for Applied Materials - Microstructure Modelling and Simulation (IAM-MMS) of the Karlsruhe Institute of Technology (KIT) as part of several research projects, including:
+KadiAI and CIDS are developed actively at the Karlsruhe Institute of Technology (KIT) as part of several research projects, including:

 • FoAIm, supported by the Helmholtz Artificial Intelligence Cooperation Unit (Helmholtz-AI) and funded by the Initiative and Networking Fund (IVF) of the Helmholtz Association under grant number ZT-I-PF-5-075.